Raincoast Ocean Science Awards

 Recipients from past awards include David Suzuki, Paul Paquet, Daniel Pauly, Cristina Mittermeier, Brian E Riddell, Chris Darimont, Danielle Shaw, Rashid Sumaila, John Reynolds, and Verena Tunnicliffe, to name a few.

-We are currently planning the 2024 Raincoast Ocean Science Award evening, which will take place in October 2024 in North Vancouver.
-Limited tickets will be available for purchase through our website.
+Early bird tickets are now available for purchase.
 We will update our mailing list with the most up to date information.
 Please sign up to receive updates.

 Charleen Thomas opening the Raincoast Ocean Science Awards evening.